erikstifjell/sovnen/README.md

 # sovnen
-repository for the music piece "Søvnen - for bass flute and electronics"
+repository for the music piece "Søvnen - for bass flute and electronics" by Erik Stifjell